All Products

 SizeSuffix

-The threshold to enable multipart upload, download, or copy for large files.
-The default value is 104857600.
+The file size threshold to trigger a multipart upload, download, or copy.
+The default value is 104857600 bytes (100 MiB).

 --cache-control